Last Updated on October 23, 2021 by Grow with Bovees

 Don’t Dry Them Out

 When you add the filters to your pile is also key to the composting equation.
-If they have been exposed to air for a long time and have completely dried out, they will take forever to decompose.
+If they have been exposed to air for a long time and have completely dried out, the decomposition process will take forever.

 Maintain a Balance